Wacom-Developer/signature-sdk-js/SIGNATURE-COMPONENTS-API.md

 The SigObj encapsulates a captured handwritten signature.
 When populated, it contains a wealth of data that fully describes both the static and dynamic characteristic of a signature and the context in which the signature was captured.
-A Signature object can be bound (at the moment of capture) to the host document or other data set to provide a means of determining whether or not any changes have been made subsequently, either maliciously or unintentionally.
+A Signature object can be bound (at the moment of capture) to the host document or another data set to provide a means of determining whether or not any changes have been made subsequently, either maliciously or unintentionally.

 ## Methods summary